 The most known account is the story of Abraham and Sarah who could not have children for many years.
 When Abram was 75 years old, God first gave him the promise to become a “great nation” (Genesis 12:4).
-Abraham remained in faith trusting the Lord’s promise and when he was nearly one hundred years old, the promise of a son was repeated to him. he was given the assurance that the future heir should be the child of Sarah not Hagar her maid.
+Abraham remained in faith trusting the Lord’s promise and when he was nearly one hundred years old, the promise of a son was repeated to him. he was given the assurance that the future heir would be the child of Sarah not Hagar her maid.
 Finally, when Abraham was 100 years old and his wife 90, God fulfilled his promise (Genesis 21).
 Abraham realized that “with man this is impossible, but with God all things are possible” (Matthew 19:26).

-Rebekah, Isaac’s wife
+Rebekah, Isaac’s Wife

 Rebekah could not bear children.
 Isaac and Rebekah had been married for 19 years (Genesis 25: 20, 26), and were still childless.
 So, “Isaac prayed to the LORD on behalf of his wife, because she was childless.
 The LORD answered his prayer, and his wife Rebekah became pregnant” (Genesis 25:21).
 Isaac relied upon the mercies of God and he received the answer to his prayer and Rebekah bore him a twins – Jacob and Esau.

-Rachel, Jacob’s wife
+Rachel, Jacob’s Wife

-Rachel also could not bear children, But the Scriptures tell us that, “God remembered Rachel; he listened to her and enabled her to conceive.
+Rachel also could not bear children.
+But the Scriptures tell us that, “God remembered Rachel; he listened to her and enabled her to conceive.
 She became pregnant and gave birth to a son and said, God has taken away my disgrace.”
 She named him Joseph, and said, may the LORD add to me another son” (Genesis 30:22-24).
 When Rachel took her problem to the Lord in prayer, her petition was heard.
 And faith obtained what impatience and unbelief had heretofore prevented.

 Hannah was unable to bear children (1 Samuel 1-2).
 So, Hannah when she was at the tabernacle of the Lord in Shiloh, made a vow saying, “Lord Almighty, if you will only look on your servant’s misery and remember me, and not forget your servant but give her a son, then I will give him to the Lord for all the days of his life, and no razor will ever be used on his head” (1 Samuel 1:11).
-Eli the priest, when he saw Hannah praying, told her “Go in peace, and the God of Israel grant your petition which you have asked of Him” (v.
-17).
-When Hannah returned home, she “conceived and bore a son, and called his name Samuel, saying, “Because I have asked for him from the LORD” (v.
-20).
+Eli the priest, when he saw Hannah praying, told her “Go in peace, and the God of Israel grant your petition which you have asked of Him” (verse 17).
+When Hannah returned home, she “conceived and bore a son, and called his name Samuel, saying, “Because I have asked for him from the LORD” (verse 20).
 Then, Hannah fulfilled her vow to the Lord.

-Trust in God
+Have Faith in God